JEE Main Application Date:31 Oct' 25 - 27 Nov' 25

 Inorganic Chemistry

-The major part of studying Inorganic Chemistry can be compared to memorizing a lot of facts, still, its scoring capacity is very high.
-You should be likely to have to memorize things such as the Periodic Table, Coordination Compounds, and P-block elements.
+The major part of studying Inorganic Chemistry can be compared to memorising a lot of facts, still, its scoring capacity is very high.
+You should be likely to have to memorise things such as the Periodic Table, Coordination Compounds, and P-block elements.
 Despite the abundance of theory predominantly found in these chapters, its format’s predictability translates to high scores.

 Frequently Asked Questions (FAQs)